Configuring Kube-prometheus-stack Dashboards and Alerts for K3s Compatibility

 Summary

-In this blog post, we explored how to configure the kube-prometheus-stack Helm chart and the kubernetes-mixin to work out-of-the-box with k3s.
-We introduced tools like jsonnet, jsonnet-bundler, and monitoring mixins, highlighting how they simplify configuring dashboards and alerts for Kubernetes monitoring.
+In this blog post, this guide explores how to configure the kube-prometheus-stack Helm chart and the kubernetes-mixin to work out-of-the-box with k3s.
+Tools like jsonnet, jsonnet-bundler, and monitoring mixins are introduced, highlighting how they simplify configuring dashboards and alerts for Kubernetes monitoring.

 Similar Posts